 The star of the socca flatbread – the California ripe green olives – adds mild buttery umami notes that infuse flavor when chopped into the crust and round out the sweet caramelized flavor of the roasted garlic and fennel on top.
 Drizzled with a mint parsley oil to punch up the freshness, I’d order this on any menu (and I’d invite my dad so I could eat the whole thing myself!).

-Follow California Ripe Olives on Facebook to learn about the farmers and get more recipe inspiration!
+Follow the California Olive Committee on Facebook to learn about the farmers and get more recipe inspiration!
 Thanks once again for supporting the brands that keep Snixy Kitchen cooking!

 - 1 cup chickpea flour